UMWEDU/umw-study-sync/_areas of study/anthropology.md

 <!-- End testimonial -->

 <!-- honors -->
+## Honors
-## HonorsDepartmental honors in anthropology is centered largely on an honors thesis written under the supervision of a committee chaired by the anthropology faculty member with the greatest expertise in the student\'s area of interest.
+Departmental honors in anthropology is centered largely on an honors thesis written under the supervision of a committee chaired by the anthropology faculty member with the greatest expertise in the student\'s area of interest.
 During the candidate’s research, she or he must persuade the committee that the project is worthwhile, moving forward, and deserving of departmental honors.
 A successful honors thesis presents an original, informed, persuasive argument based on extensive, sound, imaginative scholarship; broad knowledge of the topic and understanding of the theoretical framework within which the candidate discusses the topic; and competent writing.
 An honors candidate should expect to work mostly independently, with minimal guidance from the advisor(s).
 Ideally, a successful honors project should be publishable in a minor anthropological journal.
 <!-- End honors -->

 <!-- requirements -->
 ## Requirements

 <!-- major-requirements -->
+### Major Requirements
-### Major RequirementsThe [anthropology major]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/anth/") requires 30 credit hours, including Introduction to Cultural Anthropology, Ethnography, Theories of Culture, Senior Research, and Senior Seminar, plus 15 credit hours of electives in anthropology, including at least one course that includes a significant field-research component.
+The [anthropology major]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/anth/") requires 30 credit hours, including Introduction to Cultural Anthropology, Ethnography, Theories of Culture, Senior Research, and Senior Seminar, plus 15 credit hours of electives in anthropology, including at least one course that includes a significant field-research component.
 <!-- End major-requirements -->

 <!-- minor-requirements -->
-### Minor RequirementsTesting **even more** right now.
-Please continue to disregard.
-Thank you.
+### Minor Requirements
+What is *happening* with all of these **exports/syncs**?
+Hopefully we\'ll eventually get the formatting right.
 <!-- End minor-requirements -->

 <!-- End requirements -->

 <!-- scholarships -->
+## Scholarships
-## Scholarships- The Bill Hanson Memorial Scholarship
+- The Bill Hanson Memorial Scholarship
 - Clyde and Virginia Carter Memorial Scholarship
 - Amanda Elizabeth Dress \'95 Scholarship in Sociology
 - Cora Lee Kaufmann Scholarship in Sociology and Anthropology